 The employees are one of the key stakeholders of the Group, the human resources policies are conducive to building a better working environment, with more development opportunities and attractive employee benefits have contributed to employees' satisfaction levels and retention level.
 We aim to provide an enriching environment of a professional and harassment-free working environment.
-As part of its human resources policies, the Group organises recreational activities, such as team building & training programs, celebration of festivals and annual dinners to strengthen the bond among the employees.
+As part of its human resources policies, the Group organises recreational activities, such as team building, training programs, celebration of festivals and annual dinners to strengthen the bond among the employees.
+The team building and/or celebration of festivals and annual dinners were not organised in year 2020 & 2021 due to the outbreak of COVID-19 as part of preventive measures of the Group.
+The Group is always adhering to the Standard Operating Procedures ("SOPs") in relation to COVID-19, maintaining social distancing and reducing physical interaction, to protect health and safety of our employees.